 - 1. Zero order drug release is possible. - 2.
-The drug release rate is dependent on the type of polymer. - High molecular weight compounds are difficult to deliver through the device.
-Coating and microencapsulation technique can be used to prepare sub devices.
+The drug release rate is dependent on the type of polymer. - 3.
+High molecular weight compounds are difficult to deliver through the device. microencapsulation Coating and technique can be used to prepare sub devices.

-II.
-Matrix Devices.
+Matrix Devices. П.